wr0ngway/pytivo-video-manager/README.txt

 PyTivo Video Manager

-version 0.2d
+version 0.2e

+Change with 0.2e

+Allow artwork to be placed in the .meta subdirectory

-Changes with 0.2d
+Change with 0.2d

 Ignore directories beginning with . - this allows .meta directories for holding pytivo meta data